build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

     No, I'd like to import existing resources (VPC, subnets).
 ```

+It will now start creating the infrastructure needed.
 AWS Copilot creates a `manifest.yml` that is used to configure the environment.
+Once the creation is done, you should see similar output to this:

 ```bash
 Environment name: monolith